mapq/Template-System-in-PHP/documentation.md

 	<% inlcude ex1.tmpl %>

 For now, the include directives do not work when combined with the data directive.
 That is, you cannot include a file with a data directive.
 This will be fixed in a future update (examples ex8b and ex8c do not work correctly.)

+### Layout directive

+The layout directive turns the template system inside out.
+Instead of having a template that includes other files, the layout directive allows the definition of the content of a page that is included in a predefined layout.
+This command allows the bulk of the layout (e.g., outer layout, headers, footers, etc.) to be defined once and to be generated from the "content" of the page.
+This makes it easier to change the layout by simply including a different layout.

+	<% layout ex1.tmpl %>

+More documentation and examples are needed for this feature.
+To be completed later.

 ### Call directive